SAEONData/ckanext-accesscontrol/README.md

 An additional option `ckan.openidconnect.insecure_transport` (boolean, default `False`) may be set to `True` for local development or automated tests to permit insecure communications with an authorization server.
 Never set this option in production!

+Restart your CKAN instance after any configuration changes.